supertree-toolkit/stk/doc/tutorial.rst

 history event detailing the substitutions done, and a new file where the substitutions have taken place (including a history event stating how the file was created).

 Removing polyphyletic taxa
 ----------------------------

-To remove polyphyletic taxa and sub-species, the tree permutation function is used.
+To remove non-monophyletic taxa, the tree permutation function is used.
 As mentioned above, polyphyletic taxa are dealt with separately and denoted with a '%n' in the taxon name where n is an integer.
 We deal with these taxa by permuting every possible location of these taxa.
-This creates a number of trees per source tree, each with a different combination of the polyphyletic taxa (which sub-species can be).
+This creates a number of trees per source tree, each with a different combination of the non-monophyletic taxa.
 Note that this produces unique trees only.
-These can then be used to create a matrix or output in a single tree file.
+These can then be output in a single tree file or as matrix.
 You take this and create a 'mini-supertree' which becomes your single source tree.
 For example load into PAUP or TNT and get the tree required with a branch-and-bound search or heuristic search for larger trees.